muybien3433/marketsync/README.md

 - **Assets**: Add or remove assets to wallet.
 - **Notifications**: Send e-mail to user when subscription reach upper or lower bound.

-## Coming Soon
-- Frontend
-- More stocks

 ## Tech Stack

 - **Backend**: Java 23, SpringBoot 6